Submission of papers, notes and letters

 Papers should be concise and factual, taking full account of previous literature and avoiding repetition as much as possible.
 Opinions should be based on adequate evidence.
 Authors are encouraged to submit their work to other ornithologists for critical assessment and comment prior to submission.
 Such help received should be acknowledged in a separate section.
 For main papers, an abstract summarising the key results and conclusions should be included, but should not exceed 5% of the total length.
 Authors should carefully consult this issue for style of presentation, especially of references and tables.

-English and scientific names and sequence of birds should follow the BB list or, for non-West Palearctic species, The Howard and Moore Complete Checklist of the Birds of the World (Dickinson 2003).
+English names, scientific names and sequence of species in pubications follow the BB list or, for non-West Palearctic species, the latest IOC list.
 Names of plants should follow Field Flora of the British Isles (Stace 1999).
-Names of mammals should follow Mammals of the World (Duff & Lawson, 1004).
+Names of mammals should follow Mammals of the World (Duff & Lawson, 2004).
 Topographical (plumage and structure) and ageing terminology should follow editorial recommendations (Brit.
 Birds 74: 239–242; 78: 419–427; 80: 502).

 Authors of main papers (but not notes or letters) will receive five free copies of the journal (plus three each to subsidiary authors of multi-authored papers).
 Further copies may be available on request in advance, but will be charged for.
 A schedule of payment rates for contributors (we pay a small amount for the text for main papers, for artwork and for front-cover photographs) is available from the Editor.